SunderB/kindlefirmwarelist/README.md

 # kindlefirmwarelist
 A list of kindle fire tablet firmware downloads.
 Downloads straight from Amazon.
 List also available at https://sunderb.github.io/projects/kindlefirmwarelist.
 To add to/improve this list, open an issue or pull request with the links to the firmware in them.

-Currently contains link to firmwares for: Kindle Fire HD 3rd Gen, Kindle Fire HDX 3rd Gen and Kindle Fire HDX 8.9" 3rd Gen
+Currently contains link to firmwares for: [Kindle Fire HD 3rd Gen], Kindle Fire HDX 3rd Gen and Kindle Fire HDX 8.9" 3rd Gen

 # Kindle Fire HD 3rd Generation
 | Fire OS Version | Download Link |